khburley/Umbrella/README.txt

 trajCompnent.tcl
 To run this, copy script to same directory where GAFF/ is located and enter this line of code: for k in {0..350..10}; do echo $k; cd GAFF/$k; vmd -dispdev none -e ../../trajComponent.tcl -args 5 ../../vacDivaline.prmtop nvt01.dcd; cd ../../; done
 This script computes the dihedral angles that were generated during the simulations (you can modify which atom indices that it computes the dihedral for, if you'd like).
+The number of equilibration frames to be discarded can be specified following -args (it's 5 in the example above)

 overlap.py
 This script generates a graph of the dihedral angles for each simulation window and puts it in the GAFF/ directory